Text Size

 1 John 5:1-5

-Whoever believes that Jesus is the Christ has been born of God.
-Whoever loves the Father also loves the child who is born of Him.
-By this we know that we love the children of God, when we love God and keep His commandments.
-For this is loving God, that we keep His commandments.
-His commandments are not grievous.
+Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves those born of Him.
+By this we know that we love the children of God: when we love God and keep His commandments.
+For this is the love of God, that we keep His commandments.
+And His commandments are not burdensome,

 Faith, love, obedience, and overcoming